Radote/Smack/README.md

 I'd let it calibrate to you for a day.
 I set the program to turn on at startup.
 Afterwards, for the sake of habit, don't mess with it!

 #### Why not just use Freedom/ColdTurkey etc.?
 I love ColdTurkey!
 Sadly, I use Linux.
-Moreover, generic whitelists didn't quite work for me - I loved reading *anything*, so blocking youtube.com made me end up on Wikipedia, blocking Wikipedia on Our World in Data, etc. etc. Moreover, I may want to access Wikipedia pages related to programming, but not the Wikipedia page of [insert controversial celebrity here].
+Moreover, generic blacklists didn't quite work for me - I loved reading *anything*, so blocking youtube.com made me end up on Wikipedia, blocking Wikipedia on Our World in Data, etc. etc. Moreover, I may want to access Wikipedia pages related to programming, but not the Wikipedia page of [insert controversial celebrity here].

 No more of that!
 Smack is extremely intelligent by default.